N1ckP3rsl3y/TheBubbleBots/README.md

 ### Break down into end to end tests
 ### And coding style tests
 ## Deployment

+Due to the fact that the class requires something to be written in C, the web server will be written in C

 ## Built With

 * [Hostwinds](https://www.hostwinds.com/) - The web server

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/N1ckP3rsl3y/TheBubbleBots/blob/main/CONTRIBUTING.md) - details on our code of conduct, and the process for submitting pull requests.

 ## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/N1ckP3rsl3y/TheBubbleBots/tags).

 ## Authors

 * **Nicholas Persley** - *Manager/Back-End* - [BubbleBots](https://github.com/N1ckP3rsl3y/TheBubbleBots)